namazso/SecureUxTheme/README.md

 ## Limitations

 Styles must still have a format-wise valid signature appended, it is just not verified.
-A tool for fixing styles without or with invalid one is included in the installer.
+For this reason themes need to be applied with the tool, rather than in Personalization / Themes.

 ## Operating System Support\*

 * Windows 8.1
-* Windows 10 (tested: 1507, 1607, 1809, 1903, 1909, 2004, 20H2, 21H1)
+* Windows 10 (tested: 1507, 1607, 1809, 1903, 1909, 2004, 20H2, 21H1, 20348.*)
 * Future versions\*\*

 \* Windows 7 or older will never be supported due to the way themes are implemented.